-Beneficial ownership prior to this offering is based on 14,040,684 shares of common stock outstanding as of August 31, 2015, assuming the automatic conversion of all outstanding shares of our preferred stock into 2,325,581 shares of common stock.
+Beneficial ownership prior to this offering is based on 6,242,500 shares of common stock outstanding as of May 2, 2016, and assumes (i) the automatic conversion of all outstanding shares of our preferred stock into 745,637 shares of common stock, (ii) the automatic conversion of the principal and accrued and unpaid interest outstanding as of the expected closing date of August 10, 2016 on our convertible notes into 1,656,807 shares of common stock and (iii) the issuance of 81,568 shares of common stock pursuant to the Accrued Dividends described elsewhere in this prospectus in the section titled "Dividend Policy" immediately prior to the closing of the offering, based on the expected closing date of August 10, 2016.

-Beneficial ownership after this offering is based on shares of common stock assumed to be outstanding after the closing of the offering, assuming (i) the automatic conversion of all outstanding shares of our preferred stock into common stock as described above, (ii) the issuance of shares of common stock pursuant to the Accrued Dividends described elsewhere in this prospectus in the section titled "Dividend Policy" immediately prior to the closing of the offering and (iii) the issuance of shares of our common stock are purchased by our directors or executive officers or by the beneficial owners of more than 5% of our capital stock pursuant to the directed share program or otherwise in the offering.
+The percentage of shares beneficially owned after this offering is based on 9,242,500 shares of common stock, after taking into account the assumptions described above and the issuance of 3,000,000 shares of common stock in this offering assuming no exercise of the underwriters' option to purchase additional shares.
+We have assumed that no shares of our common stock are purchased by our directors or executive officers or by the beneficial owners of more than 5% of our capital stock pursuant to the directed share program or otherwise in the offering.
+The table below excludes the 1,825,200 shares issuable upon exercise of options to be granted to certain officers, directors, employees and consultants in connection with this offering.